Sara James: Career

 At six, James won a festival of Christmas music in Szczecinek, Poland.
 In 2020, she came third in the World Talent Show, and won an award in the final of the Lubuski Song Festival "Pro Arte" where she also placed third.

 In 2021, she competed in the fourth season of the Polish talent show The Voice Kids.
 She advanced to the final, and was voted the winner.
 Through another Polish talent show, Szansa na Sukces (A Chance for Success), she was selected to represent Poland in the Junior Eurovision Song Contest 2021 with the song "Somebody".
 At Junior Eurovision, she finished in second place with 218 points (102 points from online voting and 116 points from the jury), six points behind the Armenian representative and eventual winner, Maléna.

 In 2022, James auditioned for the 17th season of America's Got Talent.
 Her performance of Billie Eilish and Khalid's song "Lovely" resonated with the judges and led Simon Cowell to push the Golden Buzzer, sending her directly to the live shows.
 She qualified for the final, where she performed with The Black Eyed Peas, but did not make the top five.
 In 2023, she appeared on the show's spin-off, America's Got Talent: All-Stars.

 James won the 2023 Fryderyk award for Phonographic Debut of the Year.
 She voiced Ariel in the Polish-language version of Disney's 2023 musical fantasy film The Little Mermaid, and recorded songs for its soundtrack.
 Her debut studio album, Playhouse, was released under Polydor Records on 8 November 2024.
 It earned a Fryderyk nomination for Album of the Year – Pop.

+In August 2026, it was announced that James would debut as a coach on The Voice Kids in 2027, six years after she won the show.
+At the age of 18, she will become the youngest coach in the international franchise.